neoforged/Documentation/docs/resources/server/enchantments/builtin.md

 - `minecraft:location_changed`: Runs a Location Based Effect when the wielder's Block Position changes and when this item is equipped.
 Used by Frost Walker and Soul Speed.

 ## Entity Effect Components
-[Entity Effect Components] are components that contain an `EnchantmentEntityEffect`, an extension of `EnchantmentLocationBasedEffect`.
-These override `EnchantmentLocationBasedEffect#onChangedBlock` to run `EnchantmentEntityEffect#apply` instead; this `apply` method is also directly invoked somewhere else in the codebase depending on the specific type of Entity Effect Component.
+_See also [Entity Effect Components] on the Minecraft Wiki._

+Entity effect components are components that contain an `EnchantmentEntityEffect`, an extension of `EnchantmentLocationBasedEffect`.
+These override `EnchantmentLocationBasedEffect#onChangedBlock` to run `EnchantmentEntityEffect#apply` instead; this `apply` method is also directly invoked somewhere else in the codebase depending on the specific type of the component.

 Custom `EnchantmentEntityEffect` extensions can be registered through `BuiltInRegistries.ENCHANTMENT_ENTITY_EFFECT_TYPE`.